Online High School Courses

 All course enrollments include an online proctored final exam using the student's home computer.
 This eliminates the need for students to take final exams on-site at testing centers and results in an overall cost savings for parents.

 All semester courses require students to take an online proctored final exam.
 Students can request the final exam once all assignments have been submitted and 70% of the assignments have been graded.
-Students who fail the final exam can request a maximum of one re-examination.
+Students who are eligible can request a maximum of one re-examination.

 Students in the UTHS Diploma Program must complete their final exams by the dates established for each semester.